Idehed/cityexplorer-frontend/README.md

 __Profile page__

+On the profile page, you will see basic information like, how many posts, followers, and how many you are following.
+The user can edit their profile and add more text about.

 ![Profile](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/e6b5bc58-2165-432a-9b2d-74ba33639ab0)

 __Profile page with guide__

+If you have created your profile as a guide it will appear like this on your profile.
+You have the "Remove as guide" if you want to delete you as a guide.

 ![Profile guide](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/7073a0c7-d836-4c5f-b73b-7cd03dbb85f7)

 __Dropdown menu__

+This is the dropdown menu in profile page that lets you edit profile, change username, change password or register as a guide.

 ![Dropdownmenu](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/6996f816-c331-46c1-bb3b-4fc067b08b23)

 __Dropdown menu as a guide__

+If you already are registered as a guide the " register as a guide" button is gone.

 ![Dropdownmenu guide](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/ba170329-0ff1-4d22-8881-3ab78d39abce)

 __Edit profile page__

+This is the edit page where the user can choose to change image, chnage text or add more social links.

 ![Edit profile](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/72047d52-70d0-4081-b00f-bf57e0156719)

 __Change username__

+The user can change their username and when they click save it is saved.

 ![Change username](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/3be232f2-c097-4a09-ae48-375fbb87478d)

 __Change password__

+The user can change their password, they need to match their password two times in order to change.
+Othervise you will get an error.

 ![Change password](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/b36586fa-5c76-4392-a41e-b8ff67527f0b)

 __Register as a guide page__

+In the register as a guide page the user can fill in the form in order to become a guide.
+After the create button is pressed the user gets redirected back to profile page.
 ![Register guide](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/996d7986-56c1-4363-910a-33f4cf47b73a)

 ## Sign in page

 __Sign in form__

+The sign in form allows the user to enter their username and password to enter the site.
+If the user enter the fields incorrectly they will get an clear error message displayed.
+If you are not singed up yet a link is provided "Sign up now".

 ![Sign in](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/d4e05213-1aec-4cbf-837e-2741af2ed7c9)